joint-online-judge/joint-online-judge.github.io/docs/horse/developer.md

     poetry run pre-commit install # install pre-commit hooks
     ```

 We also use [pytest](https://docs.pytest.org/) for testing.
-You can run the test inside the Docker container.
+You can run the test inside the Docker container, only after you have setup all services locally.

 !!! quote "Command"

     ```bash
-    poetry run pytest -svv
+    docker exec -it `docker ps -q --filter ancestor=ghcr.io/joint-online-judge/horse:test` pytest
     ```